-The NEOs, as well as other employees, participate in the 401(k) Restoration component of the Omnibus Benefit Restoration Plan, which keeps employees whole with respect to company contributions to the Sonoco Savings Plan that are limited by the IRC.
-Mr. DeLoach and Mr. Sanders also participate in the DB SERP Benefit and Pension Restoration Benefit components of the Omnibus Benefit Restoration Plan as did Mr. Hupfer, prior to his retirement.
-Mr. Saunders and Mr. Colyer also participate in the Pension Restoration Benefit component of the Omnibus Benefit Restoration Plan.
-Those amounts are shown in the "2011 Pension Benefits" table, beginning on page 45.
+The NEOs, as well as other employees, participate in the Defined Contribution Restoration component of the Restoration Plan, which keeps employees whole with respect to company contributions to the Sonoco Retirement and Savings Plan that are limited by the IRC.
+Mr. Sanders also participates in the DB SERP and Pension Restoration components of the Restoration Plan, as did Mr. DeLoach, prior to his retirement.
+Mr. Saunders, Mr. Colyer and Mr. Coker also participate in the Pension Restoration component of the Restoration Plan.
+Those amounts are shown in the "2013 Pension Benefits" table, beginning on page 47.

-Mr. Tiede participates in the Sonoco Investment and Retirement Plan (SIRP), a tax-qualified defined contribution arrangement for employees hired on or after January 1, 2004.
-He also participates in two defined contribution components of the nonqualified Omnibus Benefit Restoration Plan - the SIRP Restoration Benefit, which provides benefits to all participants in the SIRP whose wages or benefit accruals exceed the annual IRC qualified retirement plan limits, and the Defined Contribution SERP ("DC SERP"), which provides supplemental retirement benefits to executive officers elected after January 1, 2008.
+Mr. Tiede participates in the Sonoco Retirement & Savings Plan, a tax-qualified defined contribution arrangement comprised of a Company Match formula and an annual Retirement Contribution for employees hired on or after January 1, 2004.
+He also participates in the Defined Contribution Restoration component of the Restoration Plan, which provides benefits to all participants in the Sonoco Retirement & Savings Plan whose wages or benefit accruals exceed the annual IRC qualified retirement plan limits, and the Defined Contribution SERP ("DC SERP"), which provides supplemental retirement benefits to executive officers elected after January 1, 2008.
+The Defined Contribution Restoration Component of the Restoration Plan is the result of combining the former 401(k) Restoration and the Sonoco Investment and Retirement Restoration components of the Restoration Plan.

-The annual SIRP contribution is equal to 4% of the employee's cash earnings paid in the prior calendar year, plus an additional 4% of the employee's cash earnings in excess of the Social Security wage base (\$106,800 in 2011).
-Its related nonqualified SIRP Restoration Benefit, as noted above, provides an additional credit covering pay in excess of the annual IRC limit (\$245,000 in 2011).
-One hundred percent of the SIRP contribution is invested at the employee's discretion in any of several available indexed funds.
-Participants become fully vested in their SIRP benefit and SIRP Restoration Benefit at the earlier of three years of service or age 55.
-Mr. Tiede is fully vested in the SIRP benefit and SIRP Restoration Benefit
+The annual Retirement Contribution to the Sonoco Retirement and Savings Plan is equal to 4% of the employee's cash earnings paid in the prior calendar year, plus an additional 4% of the employee's cash earnings in excess of the Social Security wage base (\$113,700 in 2013).
+Its related nonqualified Defined Contribution Restoration benefit as noted above provides an additional credit covering pay in excess of the annual IRC limit (\$255,000 in 2013).
+One hundred percent of the annual Retirement Contribution to the Sonoco Retirement and Savings Plan is invested at the employee's discretion in any of several available indexed funds.
+Participants become fully vested in their taxqualified and nonqualified annual Retirement Contribution at the earlier of three years of service or reaching age 55.
+Mr. Tiede is fully vested in the Retirement Contribution to the Sonoco Retirement and Savings Plan.